BradEstey/laravel4-formbuilder-extended/readme.md

 ### Translations

 The `selectWeekday` and `selectMonth` methods will respect the locale settings.
 For example, to use Spanish, create a `app/lang/es` directory and create a file named `datetime.php`.
-The `datetime.php` should be formatted as follows:
+The `app/lang/es/datetime.php` file should be formatted as follows:

-	<?php
+	<?php // app/lang/es/datetime.php

 	return array(